schottler3/Culinary-Cards/README.md

 **If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that
 here: Sometimes images can take a second to load.
 Recipes can be edited on the recipe card page.
-In the recipe edit view, you can delete your recipe.
+In the recipe edit view, you can choose to delete your recipe.
 ...